 The conductivity results from internal monitoring site waters are presented in Figure 2.22a, b, and c.
-2004 conductivity measurement are between 1765 (wet wells) and 7350 (suction lysimeters) uS/cm.
+2005 conductivity measurement were between 1629 (wet wells) and 4550 (suction lysimeters) μ S/cm.
 The higher conductivity of the site contact waters reflects a larger dissolved load caused by weathering of the tailings.
 Pyrite oxidation and carbonate dissolution contribute dissolved ions such as sulfate, bicarbonate, calcium and magnesium to the contact waters, increasing their conductivity.
 Wet Well 3 has a different capture area than Wet Well 2 and shows a different pattern with respect to conductivity.
 The changes in conductivity observed in Wet Well 3 suggest changes in the relative contributions from runoff, addition of the Northwest Diversion Ditch flow, infiltration and groundwater as the West Buttress was constructed.
-The suction lysimeters have conductivity values ranging from 3320 to 7350 uS/cm.
+The increase in conductivity seen in Wet Well 2 over the past several years likely reflects an increasing contribution from contact water in the drain system and an increase in the dissolved load from migration/remobilization of oxidation products in the pile.
+The suction lysimeters have conductivity values ranging from 3180 to 7350 μS/cm.
 Suction lysimeter samples are drawn from the smallest pore spaces of the unsaturated zone.
 Water held in these pores is often isolated from flow paths and thus has higher dissolved constituent concentrations than water from the saturated zone and foundation drains.